0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 &nbsp;

-### Device Log Setup - Listening in
+## Device Log Setup - Listening in

-Now it is time for me to test my connections.
+Time to test the connections.
 First, I connected the FTDI that is connected to 2RX/2TX to the computer.
-For each of my serial adapters, I used a cable to connect instead of plugging directly into the USB port so everything wasn't crammed into one place.
+For each of the serial adapters, a USB cable was used to connect instead of plugging directly into the USB port so everything wasn't crammed into one place.
 Once connected, I checked to see what serial port it had been assigned.

 |For Windows10 open Device Manager with either right-click on the `Start` button or press the Windows key and `x`, then select `Device Manager` from the menu|Find the *Ports (COM & LPT)* section|